sync-lab/ETCetera/docs/source/Examples.rst

 Examples
 ************

+The scripts of all the following examples can be found in ``examples/``.

 Traffic Model Examples
 =======================
 Here we discuss examples of how to construct traffic models for linear PETC and nonlinear ETC systems.